nithishkaviyan/Sentiment-Analysis-of-Yelp-Reviews/README.md

 I have also attached few scripts and notebooks used for preprocessing steps.

-The dataset consists of over 60M reviews given by over 1.5 users.
+The dataset consists of over 6 million reviews given by over 1.5 million users.
 The pre-processing steps and the selection of subset of reviews are also shown in the attached files.

 Test Accuracy for Naive Bayes Classifier: <b>86.37%</b>